sulaiman7667/caching-experiment/caching/instructions.md

 implementation of ```memory.py```.
-In order to simplify the exercise, there is no need to check if the cache has been invalidated or worry about flushing the cache -- you can assume that calls to the memory lookup will always return the same answer.
+In order to simplify the exercise, there is no need to check if the cache has been invalidated or worry about flushing the cache -- you can assume that calls to the memory lookup will always return the same answer (and thus if it's in the cache it's safe to use the cached value).

 The cache should be of size ***4***.